Spread Out Random Walks on Homogeneous Spaces: Introduction

 A standard example to which the previous results apply is the following. \begin{example}[Covering spaces] Let $G$ be a connected real Lie group, $\Gamma'\subset G$ a cocompact lattice and $\Gamma\subset \Gamma'$ a normal subgroup.
-Then $X=G/\Gamma$ is a $\Gamma'/\Gamma$-cover of $G/\Gamma'$ and the above results apply whenever the discrete group $\Gamma'/\Gamma$ has at most quadratic growth, for example when $\Gamma'/\Gamma\cong\Z$ or $\Z^2$. \end{example} For simple non-compact Lie groups of real rank 1, symmetric finitely supported measures $\mu$, and $\Gamma'/\Gamma\cong\Z$ or $\Z^2$, recurrence in the above example has been known (Conze--Guivarc'h \cite[Proposition~4.5]{CG}).
-Under our more general conditions, the result is new.
+Then $X=G/\Gamma$ is a $\Gamma'/\Gamma$-cover of $G/\Gamma'$, so that $X$ has at most quadratic growth if this is the case for the discrete group $\Gamma'/\Gamma$. \end{example} For simple non-compact Lie groups of real rank $1$, symmetric finitely supported measures $\mu$, and $\Gamma'/\Gamma\cong\Z$ or $\Z^2$, recurrence in the above example has been known (Conze--Guivarc'h \cite[Proposition~4.5]{CG}).
+The corresponding recurrence result under our conditions is new.